zander1268/custorama/README.md

 ## Results
 **BG/NBD Model**
-The model was pretty accurate at predicting the number of purchases repeat customers would make Our model is less accurate on the subset of repeat customers because it wasn't able we can't inflate accuracy with the signficant n of correct 0 purchase perdictions that
+The model was very accurate at predicting the number of purchases customers would make in the future.
+We significantly improved upon our dummy model  because the model doesn't suffer from the niave assumption that purchase rate will just continue as observed in the past.
 - Final Model: 0.14 RMSE (transactions)
 - Dummy Model: 0.82 RMSE (transactions)